MongoDB Rust Driver

 Welcome to the documentation site for the official MongoDB Rust driver.
 You can add the driver to your application to work with MongoDB in Rust.
 Download it from crates.io or set up a runnable project with examples from our Usage Guide.

+You can use the connection snippets in the following tabs to test your connection to your MongoDB deployment on Atlas.
 Select from the Sync or Async tabs below for corresponding connection code samples.

 If you need to run a MongoDB server on your local machine for development purposes instead of using an Atlas cluster, you need to complete the following:

 Download the Community or Enterprise version of MongoDB Server.

 Always secure your MongoDB server from malicious attacks.
 See our Security Checklist for a list of security recommendations.

 After you successfully start your MongoDB server, specify your connection string in your driver connection code.